 Our results of operations are dependent primarily upon the Company's: existing reserve quantities; costs associated with acquiring, exploring for and developing new reserves; production quantities and related production costs; and natural gas, oil and NGL sales prices.
-Although a significant amount of our revenues is currently derived from the production and sale of natural gas, oil and NGL on our working interests, a growing portion of our revenues is derived from royalties granted from the production and sale of natural gas, oil and NGL.
+Although a significant amount of our revenues is currently derived from the production and sale of natural gas, oil and NGL on our working interests, the majority of our revenues is derived from royalties granted from the production and sale of natural gas, oil and NGL on our Working interests, the majority of our revenues is derived from royalties granted from the production and sale of natural gas, oil and NGL.